 If an item has been swallowed, keep an eye out for vomiting and passing the item through feces.
-If the swallowed item hasn’t been passed within 24 hours, call a vet about further instructions.
+If the swallowed item hasn’t been passed within 24 hours, call a vet for further instructions.

 If nothing has been eaten out of the norm, it might be time to check the quality of food that you are feeding them.
 Great Danes need to have a good quality diet that is meant for giant breeds.

 Lower quality of food also means a lower quality of protein sources.
 Good quality food will not have by-products or soy-based proteins.

 If you suspect a highly sensitive stomach issue, it is best to talk to your veterinarian about special diets or allergy testing.
 Dogs can be allergic or sensitive to certain types of protein and need a change in food.

 2. Dental Problems

 Having regular dental checkups is just as important for our pets as they are for us!
 Great Danes can get gingivitis, decayed teeth, and tumors on their gums if not routinely brushed and professionally cleaned.

 If anything is found, call your vet and make an appointment right away.
 You wouldn’t want the problem to last for too long and end up with an infection.

 Likewise, if you have a puppy that has been losing its baby teeth; the slowdown in eating could be due to sensitivity.
 Make sure that the teeth are falling out and coming in appropriately.

 Loose teeth should not be stuck or have gums swollen around them.
-Check lose teeth for food stuck under and in-between them.
+Check loose teeth for food stuck under and in between them.
 They can still get an infection if not properly cared for.

 To keep up with oral health in the future, brush your pet’s teeth with pet-approved toothpaste.
-Also giving chewing dental sticks help keep gums healthy and strong.
+Also giving chewing dental sticks helps keep gums healthy and strong.